If you are taking thyroid supplements then you are already ahead of the curve.

-- Take an all in 1 thyroid multivitamin - Thyroid multivitamins can be great for full thyroid support (provided they have the right ingredients).
+- Take an all-in-one thyroid multivitamin – Thyroid multivitamins can be great for full thyroid support (provided they have the right ingredients).

-- Use thyroid specific protein powders - Protein powders can help improve weight and muscle mass which impact your thyroid.
+- Use thyroid-specific protein powders – Protein powders can help improve weight and muscle mass which impacts your thyroid.